Part II: Focus on Your Second Dolphin Kick

 Part II: 3 Common Errors Made By Crossfitters During the Freestyle Stroke

 Welcome back!
-Last week, we discussed why swimming is a GREAT compliment to Crossfit and how swimming will actually improve your fitness and Crossfit level.
+Last week, we talked about why swimming is a GREAT addition to Crossfit.
+Swimming can help improve your fitness and Crossfit skills.
 In case you missed Part I of this series, [CLICK HERE].
-This week, we are going to discuss THREE of the common errors seen in most Crossfit Freestyler’s Strokes!
-All of these errors are universal […]
+This week, we’re diving into THREE of the most common errors I see in freestyle CrossFit strokes.
+(Yes, even the fittest […]

 3 Ways Swimming will IMPROVE your Crossfit Game